GoogleCloudPlatform/community/tutorials/deploy-grails-to-google-cloud/index.md

 To deploy the app to Google App Engine run:

-    $ ./gradlew appengineDeploy
+    ./gradlew appengineDeploy

 Initial deployment may take a while.
 When finished, you can access your app:

 ![Grails app deployed in Google Cloud](https://storage.googleapis.com/gcp-community/tutorials/deploy-grails-to-google-cloud/welcometograils.png)

-Go to [Versions](https://console.cloud.google.com/appengine/versions) section in the App Engine administration panel and see the deployed app.
+Go to the [Versions](https://console.cloud.google.com/appengine/versions) section in the App Engine administration panel and see the deployed app.

 ## Logging

-For the version which you would like to inspect, select Logs in the diagnose dropdown:
+For the version which you would like to inspect, select **Logs** in the diagnose dropdown:

 ![Logs dropdown](https://storage.googleapis.com/gcp-community/tutorials/deploy-grails-to-google-cloud/logs.png)

 Application log messages written to stdout and stderr are automatically collected and can be viewed in the Logs Viewer.

-Create a controller and log with level INFO and verify the log statement is visible in the Log Viewer.
+Create a controller and log with level INFO and verify the log statement is visible in the Log Viewer:

 _grails-app/controllers/demo/LegalController.groovy_